 Wine rated (2024 guide) 92-94/100

-Cornas Les Vieilles Vignes 2022 is made from grapes grown between 200 and 350 meters above sea level on granite soils.
-Powerful and refined, it overflows with ripe, intense black fruits, followed by hints of blueberry and traces of cedar, graphite and stellar subtleties.
-Ripe but polished tannins give excellent structure to this full-bodied, flavorful Cornas 2022.
+Cornas Les Vieilles Vignes 2022 is made from grapes grown at an altitude of between 200 and 350 meters on granite soils.
+Powerful and refined, it bursts with ripe, intense black fruit, followed by notes of blueberry and hints of cedar, graphite, and stellar subtleties.
+Ripe but polished tannins give excellent structure to this full-bodied and flavorful Cornas 2022.

 Jeb Dunnuck